 - If you have leaky gut.

 You can even have a test to measure your fatty acid levels.
 Please contact my office if you’re interested in getting this test done.

-All of this, plus one-on-one consultations with me, are included in my new Oxidative Stress Consultation Package, just launched today!
-I’m really excited to have this package available now—you can learn more about it here.
+All of this, plus one-on-one consultations with me, are included in my new Autoimmunity Solutions Package, just launched today!
+I’m really excited to have this package available now to help more people fight the effects of oxidative stress – you can learn more about it here.